limbonaut/limbo_console/README.md

 ## How to use

-> 🛈 LimboConsole can be added as a Git submodule
+> ℹ LimboConsole can be added as a Git submodule

 Place the source code in the `res://addons/limbo_console/` directory, and enable this plugin in the project settings, then reload the project.
 Toggle the console with the `GRAVE ACCENT` key (aka backtick - the key to the left of the `1` key).
 This can be changed in the Input Map tab in the project settings.